aaronhan223/htsf/DYCHEM/README.md

  - All figures shown in the paper are saved under `results`
  - All configurable parameters can be found under [`parameters`](./parameters)
  - Dataset used for experiment can be found under [`data`](./data)
+ - The variable name "MECATS" in the program also refers to `DYCHEM`

 ## Config
 To change the reconciliation method, modify RECON in [`dychem.json`](./parameters/dychem.json).
 Avaiable choices: